-Although the A9 Road Cuttings and River Garry Gorge GCRS encompasses the trunk road within the scheme extent, all works are restricted to made-ground within the A9 carriageway boundary, with only 'like-for-like' replacement of road surface being undertaken.
-Therefore, the works are not expected to result in significant impacts on the qualifying features of the A9 Road Cuttings and River Garry Gorge GCRS.
+Although a section of the A82 spans the Allt Coire Chailein SSSI and GCRS within the scheme extent, all works are restricted to made-ground within the A82 carriageway boundary and will consist of like-for-like replacement of road surfacing material.
+No soil excavation works are required as part of the scheme and the scheme does not include any operations listed under the 'Operations Requiring Consent' for the SSSI (Sitelink).
+Therefore, the works are not expected to result in significant impacts on the Allt Coire Chailein SSSI or GCRS and no consents are required.